Skip to main content

 We have made several changes to the Fiber app, including:

-• Static -> has been removed and moved to static middleware
+• Static: The Static method has been removed and its functionality has been moved to the static middleware.

 • DisableStartupMessage